 International exposure

-From my application: “The program will allow me to meet people from different backgrounds, to learn from their experience, and to contribute my own perspective.
-At the same time electives like the International Business Development program, international study trips and the possibility to spend time at a business school in another country will help me to build on my existing international experience and to improve my understanding of doing business all over the world.“
+“The program will allow me to meet people from different backgrounds, to learn from their experience, and to contribute my own perspective.
+At the same time electives like the International Business Development program, international study trips and the possibility to spend time at a business school in another country will help me to build on my existing international experience and to improve my understanding of doing business all over the world.

 I went to class with students from more than 40 countries.
 I traveled to Japan with some of my Japanese classmates and really got to know the country and its culture, worked in Finland (IBD) and Italy (Internship), and explored Mexico.
 I worked on project teams with people from at least 5 countries and lived with housemates coming from 4 countries and moving to 4 (different) countries after graduation.
 I also worked on case studies dealing with companies from at least 10 countries, learned from professors from countless places all across the world, and saw speakers from a variety of countries who are doing business all over the world.
 Oh, I also spent 2 years in the US.
 For me, that counts as international exposure.
 Meet people?
 Check.
 Build international experience?
 Check.
 Improve my understanding of doing business all over the world?
 Check again.